 Brief History of Pie

-Pies didn’t start out near so fancy.
+Pies didn’t start out so fancy.

 Pies were possibly around since Ancient Egypt where the filling was baked in reeds.
 They then passed the pie on to the Romans, who then passed it on to the Europeans, who recorded the first “pye” recipes in the 12th century.

-That makes is a lot of people learning how to bake a pie over THOUSANDS OF YEARS.
+That makes a lot of people learning how to bake a pie over THOUSANDS OF YEARS.
 Even the first pie recipes appeared 900 years ago!

 We probably wouldn’t recognize these pyes.
 They called their shells coffyns and they were meant to transport the filling rather than being the best part of the pie.